Reviews You Can Rely On

 Measured Weight of Tested Length 5lb 10oz

-Immediately when we strapped into the Burton Hometown Hero we knew that we were on a reliable, classic, and trustworthy product.
+Immediately when we strapped into the Burton Hometown Hero, we knew that we were on a reliable, classic, and trustworthy product.
 It was an easy board to wrap our heads around and even easier to transition throughout the entire mountain in one run.
-From its playful flex in the terrain park to a directional freestyle shape for the entire mountain it felt like we were at home in the trees, groomers, jumps, and rails.
+From its playful flex in the terrain park to a directional freestyle shape for the entire mountain, it felt like we were at home in the trees, groomers, jumps, and rails.
 The camber held up while going through easier turns and we can see snowboarders of every level having fun on the Burton Hometown Hero.
+Rachel had this to say about this board – “It's very playful and poppy.
+I see this board as the most friendly for beginner to intermediate riders.”

 Read more: Burton Hometown Hero review